neurostuff/NiMARE/docs/ecosystem.rst

 ------
 NIMADS is a new standard for organizing and representing meta-analytic neuroimaging data.
-NIMADS will be used by NeuroStuff, pyNIMADS, metaCurious, and NiMARE.
+NIMADS will be used by NeuroStuff, pyNIMADS, `metaCurious`_, and NiMARE.

 NeuroStuff
 ----------
-NeuroStuff will act as a centralized repository for coordinates and maps from neuroimaging studies, stored in NIMADS format.
+NeuroStuff (tentatively named) will act as a centralized repository for coordinates and maps from neuroimaging studies, stored in NIMADS format.
 Users will be able to query and add to the repository using its API and the pyNIMADS Python library.

 pyNIMADS
 --------
-pyNIMADS (tentatively named) will act as a Python wrapper for the NeuroStuff API.
+pyNIMADS (also tentatively named) is a planned Python library that will act as a wrapper for the NeuroStuff API, allowing users to query the database and to build NiMARE-compatible datasets for analysis.